bswaby/Touchpoint/README.md

 This is a streamlined check-in interface for large events.
 It is made for a person to hold their phone/iPad/tablet to get people checked in quickly.
 Note:  this doesn't print as those modules are not exposed for use.

 ### 🗺️ TPxi Geographic Distribution Map
-This is a blue toolbar that visualizes the geographic spread of members or activities.
-It has two advantages over Touchpoint.
+This is a blue toolbar that visualizes the geographic spread of members or activities in google maps.
+It similar to Touchpoint's map tool, but has three advantages over Touchpoint.
 First, you can overlay demographic data from the census.
-Second, you can draw around a section of location and tag it to the blue toolbar or export to CSV.
+Second, you can click on the image to get info on the person similar to how James Kurtz is doing it, and Third, you can draw around a city, neighborhood, etc.. and tag and/or export to CSV those within that selection area.

 ### 🧑‍🤝‍🧑 TPxi Involvement Activity Dashboard
-It tracks involvement activity, and it's like Kenny Rogers in that it helps you know when to hold them and when to fold them.
+It's like Kenny Rogers in that it helps you know "when to hold them" and "when to fold them" when it comes to your Involvements.

 ### 🏛️ TPxi Ministry Structure
 Displays the hierarchy of program, division, organization, and organization type.